 Simple ways to support your child

 Kids are prime targets for fraud and identity theft, but there are some simple things you can do to help your child take control of their online identity and highlight the importance of privacy.
-You can :
+You can:

-• tell them they should never say anything online about anyone they wouldn’t want said about them.
+• Remind them never to post anything they don’t want thousands to see, and to never say anything online they wouldn’t want said about themselves.

 Online reputation